mzimmer77/Engineering_4_Notebook/README.md

 ![My Code](https://github.com/mzimmer77/Engineering_4_Notebook/blob/main/raspberry-pi/MorsecodeP2.py).

 ### Reflection
 I added to the Morse Code P1 by integrating an LED which I made blink in Morse code when it translated from English.
 The use of if statements was crucial for this project so the LED would be on unless all of the different if possiblities would happen.
 The LED would also not blink whenever "dot_time, dash_time, between_letters, between_words" and the other ones would turn it on.
+"I copied my entire coding assignment from nick bednar.
+Here is a link to their notebook. https://github.com/nbednar2929/Engineering_4_Notebook

 &nbsp;